-CSPA's investigation indicates that SPI has signed and submitted incomplete Annual Reports and purported to comply with the General Industrial Storm Water Permit despite significant noncompliance at the Facility.
-For example, in its 2008-2009 Annual Report, in response to item E.7.
-SPI reported that all storm water sampling was preceded by three (3) working days without a storm water discharge.
-However, a cursory glance at the dates of storm water discharge sampling as reported in SPI's 2008-2009 Annual Report reveal that assertion to be patently false.
-To wit, in its 2008-2009 Annual Report SPI reported that it collected storm water discharge samples on January 4, 2009 and then again on January 6, 2009.
-Clearly, January 4th is less than three (3) working days prior to January 6th.
+As discussed above, CSPA's investigation indicates that SPI has signed and submitted incomplete Annual Reports and purported to comply with the General Industrial Storm Water Permit despite significant noncompliance at the Facility.
 As indicated above, SPI has failed to comply with the Permit and the Act consistently for at least the past five years; therefore, SPI has violated Sections A(9)(d), B(14) and C(9) & (10) of the Permit every time it submitted an incomplete or incorrect annual report that falsely certified compliance with the Act in the past years.
 SPI's failure to submit true and complete reports constitutes continuous and ongoing violations of the Permit and the Act.
-SPI is subject to penalties for violations of Section (C) of the General Industrial Storm Water Permit and the Act occurring since April 26, 2005.
+SPI is subject to penalties for violations of Section (C) of the General Industrial Storm Water Permit and the Act occurring since October 22, 2005.